-Spring cleaning, red packets and mandarins – Chinese New Year is here, and with it, a whole lot of superstition...
+Spring cleaning, red packets and reunion dinners – Chinese New Year is here!

 Yup, we’re a superstitious bunch here in Singapore.
-On a nationwide level, we believe in urban legends, we’re extra careful during the Hungry Ghost Month and we really believe in ghosts.
-But when it comes to the most auspicious day of the lunar calendar, the new year, there are a whole lotta superstitions for Chinese New Year we can’t help but stick to…
+On a nationwide level, we don’t discount urban legends, we’re extra careful during the Hungry Ghost Month and we believe in ghosts (kinda, maybe?).
+But when it comes to the most auspicious day of the lunar calendar, there are lots of traditions for Chinese New Year we can’t help but stick to…

 Don’t skip the spring cleaning

 If you’re super inspired by the Netflix hit and want to Marie Kondo the sh*t out of your home, now’s the time.
-Cleaning the home and getting rid of old and unwanted furniture is also clearing the home of bad luck and welcoming new and good fortune.
+Cleaning your abode and getting rid of old or unwanted furniture is also clearing your home of bad luck and welcoming new and good fortune.
+Plus, it’s practical ’cause you’ll most likely be hosting visitors and you want your space to be spick and span.
+Tip: just make sure you do all the spring cleaning before CNY.

 You sweep, you lose!

-The act of sweeping on this day is associated with sweeping wealth away.
-Taking out garbage symbolises dumping out the good luck or good fortune from the house.
-So yup, this is one fine excuse to avoid doing housework until after New Year.
+The act of cleaning during the new year is associated with sweeping wealth away.
+Taking out the garbage also symbolises dumping out good fortune from the house.
+So yup, this is one fine excuse to avoid doing housework until after Chinese New Year.

 There will be oranges

-The Chinese word for mandarin, “kam” sounds similar to the word for gold.
-So, having mandarin oranges around the home at New Year and giving them out in pairs is said to bring wealth into your life.
-Giving money to a lion during a lion dance?
-Often the lion will be handing out mandarins, sometimes with lucky numbers written on them.
-Don’t make a rookie mistake and walk away without your mandarins!
+“Kam”, the Cantonese word for mandarin oranges, sounds similar to the word for gold.
+Having these fruits around the home during CNY and giving them out in pairs is said to bring wealth into your life.
+Oh, and if you’re watching a lion dance, the performers will typically hand out mandarins, sometimes with lucky numbers written on them.
+Don’t make a rookie mistake and walk away without yours!